OOXXXXOO/WSNet/README.md

 With these great model ,we can start different type of mission quickly

-2.Constructs a third-party / a state of arts model
+#### 2.Constructs a third-party / a state of arts model

-Now support On:
+Now support for:

     * BackBone-                                   EfficientNets
-    * Detection                                      YoloV3
+    * Detection                                      YoloV3,CascadeRCNN
     * Segmentation                             --
     * Instence Segmentation           --

-#### Version 1.0 (aborted)
->2019-May-4

-The primary feature of WSNet toolkit in **version 1.0**:

-* The custom data structure not has a standard form,so this toolkit rule a easy way to make that support for different NeuroNetwork (For Detection , Segmentation or both like Mask RCNN )

-* Detection Support for :
-  * Twostage (Faster RCNN ,Cascade RCNN ,Mask RCNN);
-  * Onestage (YOLO v3 ,SSD);

-* Segmentation Support for :
-    * Deeplab v3+，Cascade Net，Seg Net

-In principle , When we run 'datasetbuild' will generate the dataset and relate configure file , if we custom our data with **Data structure RULE.**

-You could modified the configure file to change option like gpu-id ，NetWork ...... or download pre-train model.

-****